marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-config-file-settings.md

 ---
-title: "Entity Framework Config File Settings | Microsoft Docs" ms.custom: "" ms.date: "2016-10-23"
+title: "Entity Framework Config File Settings | Microsoft Docs"
+author: divega
+ms.date: "2016-10-23"
 ms.prod: "visual-studio-2013"
-ms.reviewer: ""
-ms.suite: ""
+ms.author: divega
+ms.manager: avickers

-ms.technology:
+ms.technology: entity-framework-6
-  - "visual-studio-sdk"
-ms.tgt_pltfrm: ""
 ms.topic: "article"
 ms.assetid: 000044c6-1d32-4cf7-ae1f-ea21d86ebf8f
 caps.latest.revision: 3
 ---
 # Entity Framework Config File Settings
 Entity Framework allows a number of settings to be specified from the configuration file.
-In general EF follows a ‘convention over configuration’ principle.
+In general EF follows a ?convention over configuration? principle.
 All the settings discussed in this post have a default behavior, you only need to worry about changing the setting when the default no longer satisfies your requirements.

 ## A Code-Based Alternative